VA Disability Glossary – Key Terms Every Veteran Should Know

 Veterans are not required to have representation, but having an experienced advocate at this stage can make a significant difference in the success of the appeal.

-We have attorney’s and representatives here at Greene & Marusak that may be able to represent you before the CAVC and help you fight for the benefits that you deserve.
+We have attorneys and representatives here at Greene & Marusak who may be able to represent you before the CAVC and help you fight for the benefits you deserve.

 Give us a call at (844) 483-8737